^

 For adults and teenagers weighing more than 45 kg:

-Use of the azita during pregnancy
+Use Azita during pregnancy

 Contraindications

-Side effects of the azita
+Side effects Azita

-• disorders in the work of auditory organs: occasionally appeared information about hearing damage when using macrolides.
-Individual patients who used azithromycin developed auditory disorders - ear ringing, the appearance of deafness.
-Basically, such cases were recorded in experimental tests, when the drug was used in high doses for a long time.
-Existing reports of follow-up medical examination confirm that often these disorders are curable;
+• Hearing disorders: There have been rare reports of hearing damage with the use of macrolides.
+Some patients taking azithromycin have developed hearing disorders – tinnitus, deafness.
+These cases were mainly recorded in experimental tests, when the drug was used in high doses for a long time.
+Existing follow-up reports confirm that these disorders are often treatable;

-• reactions of the reproductive organs: in some cases, vaginitis appeared;
+• Reactions of the reproductive organs: in some cases, vaginitis appeared;

 Overdose